 The Company's products are being developed and have not generated significant revenues.
-As of April 30, 2017, the Company had approximately \$115.3 million in cash, cash equivalents and investments on its balance sheet.
-The Company believes its current cash position is sufficient to fund its business plan approximately through the second quarter of fiscal 2019.
+As of July 31 2017, the Company had approximately \$89.4 million in cash, cash equivalents and investments on its balance sheet.
+The Company believes its current cash position is sufficient to fund its business plan into approximately fiscal 2019.
 The estimate is based on assumptions that may prove to be wrong, and the Company could use available capital resources sooner than currently expected.
 Because of the numerous risks and uncertainties associated with the development and commercialization of its product candidates, the Company is unable to estimate the amount of increased capital outlays and operating expenses associated with completing the development of its current product candidates.